 Rationale: This response fails to acknowledge the student's own role in the situation and instead places blame entirely on the team member.
-In addition, this response disregards the team member's concern and would fail to alleviate their distress.
+In addition, this response disregards the

 You are working on a class project that will require extensive group collaboration and is due soon.
 Your group hasn't made any progress, and no one has created a plan for how to complete the project by the due date.
 During the last meeting, you raised concerns to your team about the lack of progress, but your team members said they have been too busy with other school commitments to work on it.
 You are heading to the next group meeting and remain unclear about the work you should do for the project.